Judge rules Menendez brothers’ bid for freedom through resentencing can continue

 Geragos also objected to Balian including a photo of the deceased and bloody Menendez parents in his presentation, which he said “retraumatized” family members and victims.

-The family's relationship with Hochman has soured.
+The family's relationship with Hochman has soured since he took office.
 Most of the brothers' extended family supports their resentencing.

-Tamara Goodall, a cousin of the brothers, submitted a complaint with the state asking that Hochman be removed from the case, citing his bias against the brothers and alleging he violated a law meant to protect victims' rights.

 “We look forward to a full, fair presentation of who Eric and Lyle are today, not just a version frozen in time in a time of pain and fear, but the whole truth — the growth, the humanity and the men they’ve become,” said Anamaria Baralt, a cousin of the brothers, after the hearing concluded.

 Without resentencing, the brothers would still have two other pathways to freedom.
-They have submitted a clemency plea to California Gov. Gavin Newsom, who has ordered the state parole board to investigate whether the brothers would pose a risk to the public if they are released.
-The parole board is scheduled to hold its final hearings June 13.
+They have submitted a clemency plea to California Gov. Gavin Newsom, who has ordered the state parole board to assess whether the brothers could pose a public risk if released.

 The brothers also submitted a petition for habeas corpus in May 2023 asking the court to grant them a new trial in light of new evidence presented.
 Hochman's office also filed a motion opposing the petition.